Nottingham on Call is part of Nottingham City Homes Group Privacy Notice

 - Make sure that there are effective safeguards and systems in place to make sure personal information is kept securely and does not fall into the wrong hands

-- Provide training to staff who handle personal information and treat it as a disciplinary matter if they misuse or don’t look after personal information properly
+- Provide staff members who handle personal information the relevant training, and treat it as a disciplinary matter if they misuse or don’t look after personal information properly

 - Put appropriate financial and human resources into looking after personal information to make sure we can live up to our promises